 TravelGuard is a subsidiary of AIG.
 Its policies are underwritten by National Union Fire Insurance Company of Pittsburgh, which has an A.M.
 Best financial rating of A. The company is accredited with the Better Business Bureau and has a rating of A+.

-CSA is accredited by the Better Business Bureau and has an A+ rating.
-Generali Group has an A financial rating from A.M.
+Generali Global is accredited by the Better Business Bureau and has an A+ rating as well as an A financial rating from A.M.
 Best.

-In addition to providing travel insurance, AXA offers trip other assistance through its network of over 7,500 staff members in 33 offices around the world.
-The company handled 9.4 million claims in 2014.
-AXA Insurance has a financial rating of A from A.M.
+In addition to providing travel insurance, AXA offers trip other assistance through its network of over 9,000 staff members in over 30 offices around the world.
+The company has a financial rating of A from A.M.
 Best.
 American Modern Home Insurance - which has an A+ financial rating from A.M.
 Best - underwrites AXA travel policies.
 AXA Assistance has an A+ rating from the Better Business Bureau.

 HTH Travel Insurance is a leader in providing medical coverage for international students and expatriates.
 The company's policies are underwritten by Nationwide, which has an A+ financial rating from A.M.
 Best.
 HTH is not rated by the Better Business Bureau, but it is a member of the U.S. Travel Insurance Association (USTIA) and has signed on to its Code of Ethics.

 Warren Buffet's Berkshire Hathaway is not known for travel insurance, but it is rapidly gaining recognition in the market for its technological advances in the field.
-It launched its travel protection program in 2014 and appears to be winning over customers with fast claims payments and easy access mobile app.
+It launched its travel protection program in 2014 and has been winning over customers with its fast claims payments.
 Berkshire Hathaway has an A.M.
 Best financial rating of A++.
 It is accredited with the Better Business Bureau and has an A+ rating.

 volunteers or employees Seven Corners